Chuck McGill, Master CFI, MEI, CFII

 Insurance checkouts are performed to satisfy the desires of both the insurance company and the pilot under instruction.
-Training frequently leads to Instrument or Commercial ratings in the owner's aircraft, with an occasional CFI and private pilot applicant.

 In 1987, Chuck became an instructor for the AOPA Air Safety Foundation and taught over fifty Mountain Flying, Instrument Refresher, Instrument Procedures and Pinch Hitter Courses at AOPA Flight Training Clinics throughout the United States until the program ended in 1995.

 He has been an active instructor for the MAPA Safety Foundation, and was a contributing editor to the AOPA's Air Safety Foundation Review, Mooney M20 Series in 1995.
 Chuck is also a contributor to the MAPA Log, the Cessna Pilots Association magazine and the Cessna Owner's magazine from time to time, writing on safety and flight instruction topics.

 The Cessna Pilots Association used Chuck as a ground and flight instructor for their 210 Course in Santa Maria, California until their flight program was closed.

 Chuck has served as an FAA designated Aviation Safety Counselor/FAASTeam Representative for over 25 years.